 The Importance of Physical Therapy in the Nursing Home Setting

-How Physical Therapy Improves Long Term Care Rehabilitation in a Nursing Home Setting
+How Physical Therapy Improves Long Term Care Rehabilitation in a Nursing Home

 These can all contribute to a greater risk of falling.
 This is a major issue physical therapists help to address with exercise programs for nursing home residents.
 They often specialize in working with seniors to develop their balance.
-Doing so reduces the chances of injury.
+By doing this, injury likelihood decreases.

 Physical therapy in a nursing home setting also helps reduce discomfort caused by everything from arthritis to heart disease.
 This type of long term care rehabilitation allows elderly people to stay mobile and safe for a longer period of time.
 This keeps people independent, upbeat, and positive.
 It doesn’t seem like a big deal, but for many, it is.

 To appreciate how being active can help, consider these nursing home exercise ideas.
-Although only a qualified physical therapist can determine which exercises are safe and necessary for each individual, these suggestions for exercise programs for nursing home residents may help you understand what physical therapy can offer.
+Only a qualified physical therapist can determine which exercises are safe and necessary for each individual.
+These suggestions for exercise programs for nursing home residents may help you understand what physical therapy can offer.

 Balance Exercises for the Elderly in Care Homes

-Walking Exercise Ideas in a Nursing Home Setting
+Walking Exercise Ideas in a Nursing Home